 Thursday 8:30am - 11:30amEnhancing student wellbeing: Evidence-based strategies and support for students and educatorsEvent

-Using data collected from a recent national survey of Australian first-year students, this paper defines and validates four scales – belonging, feeling supported, intellectual engagement and workload stress – to measure the student experience of university.News
+Using data collected from a recent national survey of Australian first-year students, this paper defines and validates four scales – belonging, feeling supported, intellectual engagement and workload stress – to measure the student experience of university.Research

 When faced with too much information and not enough time, are students turning to the best online resources, and how are they using them?News

 The 2018 competition starts with a training session in June and heats in July.
 Are you the next University of Melbourne, and perhaps international, 3MT® champion?Professional development

 Programs to assist academic staff and graduate researchers with engaging a broad non-specialist audience, whether via the written word or through other forms of communication.Professional development

 Please subscribe below to receive monthly updates from us on upcoming programs, events, research and other projects, plus other news of interest to University of Melbourne staff and graduate researchers and the wider higher education sector.

 The Melbourne Centre for the Study of Higher Education is an internationally recognised research centre in the area of tertiary and higher education.
 The Centre has three broad areas of research focus: tertiary and higher education policy; teaching and learning and the student experience; and educational technology and the learning sciences.
 To find out more about our current and past research projects, and how you can engage with us - select an option below.